Whether you’re working with colleagues or clients, more speed benefits everyone

 How faster internet speeds help: The more speed your team has at its disposal, the faster work can be completed and the more productive everyone can be.
-Real-time collaboration, communication, updates, problem solving and feedback via productivity suites – such as G Suite or Microsoft 365 – become a snap, thereby streamlining processes, reducing wait times and eliminating potential delays.
+Real-time collaboration, communication, updates, problem solving and feedback via productivity suites – such as Microsoft 365 – become a snap, thereby streamlining processes, reducing wait times and eliminating potential delays.

 2. Collaborating with clients

 Whether it’s coordinating project plans, sharing feedback or embarking on a B2B joint-marketing initiative with a like-minded company, collaboration with your clients ensures everyone is aligned on goals and deliverables.
 Slower internet speeds can adversely affect these tasks which, in turn could increase the possibility of miscommunication or mismanaged expectations.

 How faster internet speeds help: More speed opens the door to an array of options that improve client collaboration: smooth, stutter-free videoconferencing for presentations and strategy sessions; super-fast sharing of blueprints, images, video files and documents; and even the potential to implement “chatbots” to help with real-time language translation when communicating with foreign clients.

 If you run a product-based business, it’s important to keep your supply chain moving.
 From finalizing project specs and designs to managing development and reducing your time to market (TTM), you and your suppliers need to collaborate frequently.
 But slower internet speeds could impact your collective ability to react quickly to market fluctuations, inventory needs and customer feedback.